moliver28/research-handbook/content/handbook/security/product-security/product-security-engineering/_index.md

 Product Security Engineering should always have at least one AppSec-related issue in flight.
 This rule's intention is to make sure we achieve our mission of reducing AppSec's manual work burden.

-When a Product Security Engineer has capacity for more work, they should take an item from the top of the backlog and assign themselves to it.
+If a Product Security Engineer completes all their work in a Milestone, they should take an item from the top of the backlog and assign themselves to it.
 If they need to stop working on something they should unassign themselves, @ mention the team, and apply the correct workflow label (e.g. `~workflow::blocked`).

 ### Merge Request Reviews